Dj-1000/Dj-1000/README.md

 - 👋 Hi, I’m @Dj-1000
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning MySQL, web development and cloud computing on side basis.
+- 🌱 Im currenlty learning data structures and working on a projecft based on speech recognition using python.
-- 💞️ I’m looking to collaborate on any SQL based projects working on MySQL.

 <!---